Toddler Science Activities

 • Infants start to learn about shapes by the many toys we give them.

 • Toddlers learn the concept of sets.
 They sort things, by color, size, or the same shape.
+You can encourage sorting to help them process these concepts.
+It also helps build vocabulary.

 Benefits Gained from Introducing Science Concepts